The National Health Service Corps (NHSC) Rural Community LRP is for providers working to combat the opioid epidemic in the nation’s rural communities.

 Determine your eligibility

-Do I qualify for the NHSC Rural Community Loan Repayment Program?
+Do I qualify for the NHSC Rural Community LRP?

 Yes, you qualify if you are: